arushi-mittal/c-shell/README.md

 ![File Structure](./filestructure.png)

 ### Functions:

+- The shell displays the `host name` and the `user name` formatted the way these details are shown in an ordinary shell.

 - `pwd:` The `pwd` command displays the present working directory using the `getcwd()` function, from the file `pwd.c`.